Keep Your Chicken Fresh, Flavorful, and Safe

 - Seal packages well before freezing.
 After sealing, clearly identify them and mark with a date

 - Keep your freezer at 0°F and the refrigerator at 36°F. Check temperatures regularly with a thermometer.

 - You can thaw by immersing packaged poultry in cold water, making sure to change the water every half hour.

 - Defrost in the refrigerator, not on the counter, allowing a few hours to a full day, depending on size.
 A safe guideline is to allow five hours per pound.

-- When defrosting chicken or turkey in the refrigerator, make sure to put it on the bottom shelf in the back of the fridge.
+- When defrosting poultry in the refrigerator, make sure to put it on the bottom shelf in the back of the fridge.

 - Always cook poultry the day it completely thaws.
 Never re-freeze thawed poultry.
 Use it or throw it out.

 - You don’t need to defrost poultry before cooking.
 Just multiply the recommended cooking time by 1½.

 How Long Will it Last in the Freezer?

 Refrigerate any leftover chicken or turkey immediately and use within 3-5 days.